header_image

 Physical Education Declaration Overview

-On-campus students starting at UW-Madison in other majors can move to Pre-Physical Education by completing a Pre-Professional Declaration.
+UW-Madison students who started in another major can move to Pre-Physical Education by completing a Pre-Professional Declaration.
 A GPA of 2.75, based on all UW–Madison coursework or the last 60 credits, is required to transfer into Pre-Physical Education.
-It is not necessary to be a Pre-Physical Education student before declaring Physical Education.

 1